ragwantsadrag/raghav-daga-iot/Final Project/README.md

 ### Possible Improvements / Future Scope

-A few changes that could be made -
+Possible changes-

-1) Leveraging unsupervised learning to establish a pattern for the activites and rating them accordingly.
+1) Leveraging unsupervised learning to establish a pattern for the activities and rating them accordingly.
 2) Better rating criteria.
-The rating criteria used in the project is according to my specific goals.
+The rating criteria used in the project are according to my specific goals.
 Typically, higher calorie burn rates are undesirable for athletes as their goal is to conserve energy.